adasomg/the-missing-clojure-intro/README.md

 But what is it really?
 On the most fundamental level Clojure is just a Java program.
-Before we even begin we should get `java`.
+Before we begin we need to get `java`.

 # Getting Java